 Write down your goals to make them a reality

-Since science wasn’t really my thing and I’m trying to make this as easy as possible to understand, the gist is that when you write your goal(s) down, you send your entire being a message saying, “I want this, and I mean it, and I’m going to get it.”
+To make this as easy as possible to understand, the gist is that when you write your goal(s) down, you send your entire being a message saying: “I want this, and I mean it, and I’m going to get it.”

 Morrissey emphasizes that writing down your goals opens your subconscious to “seeing” opportunities that simply can’t be observed if you’re tied up with thinking about your goals.
 To help you reach that subconscious level where the magic really happens, we at Mountain Trek hand out green reminder bracelets.
 When you tie the bracelet onto your wrist, we ask that you set an intention.
 The idea is that every time you glance at the bracelet or fiddle with it (like when you’re bored in a meeting or something), you’re empowered to continue on the path toward achieving your goal.